return to Home page

 In 1873 Tifereth Israel became one of the original members of the Union of American Hebrew Congregations (now the Union for Reform Judaism).
 The prayer book Minhag Amerika (the American rite) by Rabbi Isaac Mayer Wise was adopted.

-In 1894, as the Jewish community moved steadily eastward (a trend which is still ongoing), Tifereth Israel moved three miles east to Willson Avenue (now East 55th Street) and was called "The Willson Avenue Temple" and then simply "The Temple."
+In 1894, as the Jewish community moved steadily eastward (a trend which is still ongoing), Tifereth Israel moved three miles east to the southeast corner of Willson Avenue (now East 55th Street) and Central Avenue.
+It was called "The Willson Avenue Temple" and then simply "The Temple."

 From a picture postcard titled "Wilson (sic) Avenue Jewish Temple"

 Dancyger (13) writes of a dispute during the design of the new building.
 Would the sanctuary have an Ark for the Torah scrolls?
-The compromise reached was to build the Ark, but to read from an English Bible and leave the Torah scrolls in the Ark.
+Gries did not want one; the Board did.
+The compromise was to build the Ark, but each week Moses Gries would read from an English Bible and leave the Torah scrolls in the Ark.

-In 1916 Rabbi Gries, in poor health, announced that he would be leaving the Temple the following year.
-The congregation of more than 700 families began to search for his successor.
+In 1916 Rabbi Gries, in poor health, announced that he would be leaving The Temple the following year.
+The congregation, now more than 700 families, began to search for his successor.
 For more on the Gries years and the search for his successor, click here.

 Rabbi Abba Hillel Silver Comes to Cleveland